RRFdev/PaleoDelights/README.md

 ![image](https://user-images.githubusercontent.com/40174427/83354036-2bdd6c80-a389-11ea-9003-609a8eb5f4a7.png)

-Once the user's phone number has been registered, the user is then taken to the menu screen, where the user can then browse through a selection of meals.
+Once the user's phone number has been registered the user is then given access to the app.
+The Navigation Drawer template provided by Android Studio is used to as the basis for the app.

+![image](https://user-images.githubusercontent.com/40174427/83354055-431c5a00-a389-11ea-971f-7fa9655e9e37.png)

+In the menu items screen the user can browse through a selection of paleo diet meals to order, separated into categories of foods, drinks and appetizers.
 The menu items are stored and referenced from a database set up in Firebase Firestore.

-![image](https://user-images.githubusercontent.com/40174427/83354055-431c5a00-a389-11ea-971f-7fa9655e9e37.png)
+![image](https://user-images.githubusercontent.com/40174427/83354071-57605700-a389-11ea-8dbb-d2fe0ae7346f.png)

 Clicking any of the menu items opens up a screen detailing the selection and the user can then opt to place orders and add to cart.

-![image](https://user-images.githubusercontent.com/40174427/83354071-57605700-a389-11ea-8dbb-d2fe0ae7346f.png)

 ![image](https://user-images.githubusercontent.com/40174427/83354081-6a732700-a389-11ea-936a-bbba4f98df1b.png)